kalpadas599/PM-SS-Scholarchip/README.md

-# Chhatra-Vritti
+# PM-SS-Scholarship
->```Chhatra-Vritti``` a complete mern based web Application for providing scholarships to students all over the world to pursue their dream .
+>```PMSSScholarship``` a complete mern based web Application for providing scholarships to students all over the world to pursue their dream .
 This Application is aimed to provide scholarship and make it available for everyone in need....
 Author : [Mayank Kumar](mayankk1903@gmail.com)
 ## Introduction-